-Carbon credit fraud has been the subject of increased investigation by the government and prosecuting authorities but the bodies generating carbon credits are usually based overseas and authorities in the UK have no control of the quality or validity of the carbon credit schemes.
+Carbon credit VAT fraud has been the subject of an increased investigation by the government and prosecuting authorities, but the bodies generating carbon credits are usually based overseas and authorities in the UK have no control of the quality or validity of the carbon credit schemes.

 It’s is a fast-evolving industry and therefore difficult for prosecuting authorities to immediately understand the structure and mechanisms involved.

 The carbon credit industry is open to fraudulent activity because of its lack of central regulation.
 Credits have different values in different jurisdictions, and the lack of principal regulation can make provenance difficult to trace.
 This can mean that a person being investigated may not even be aware that credits are false or illegitimate.
 In some cases, evidence that credit is bogus may itself be subject to challenge.

 Those being investigated must have knowledge about the illegitimate provenance or purpose of credit or transaction to be guilty of an offence of conspiracy or fraud by false representation which generally forms the common charges for carbon credit fraud allegations.